Father of the Bride (1991 film): Production

-The remake rights were acquired by Disney from Turner Entertainment.
-Touchstone Pictures tapped the studio's finance partner, Touchwood Pacific Partners, to fund the production of the film.
+Dolly Parton's production company Sandollar Productions purchased the remake rights from Turner Entertainment for $100,000 following negotiations by producer Howard Rosenman.
+Actress Cindy Williams was Sandollar's producing partner.
+TriStar Pictures were to distribute the film.
+Sandollar and TriStar planned to make the film as a vehicle for Jack Nicholson, who would play a grown-up member of the counterculture now entrenched in the middle class.
+However, Turner still wanted television broadcast rights so TriStar withdrew.
+Sandollar approached Disney's Touchstone Pictures who tapped the studio's finance partner, Touchwood Pacific Partners, to fund the production of the film.
+Turner accepted a cable television deal.
 It was Steve Martin, a fan of their previous film Baby Boom (1987), who brought director Charles Shyer and his wife Nancy Meyers on board.
 According to Shyer, Martin already had a screenplay that he "didn’t love" and Shyer found "awful."
 The couple significantly rewrote the screenplay with Martin and Diane Keaton in their mind.

 Music

 The film's soundtrack, released by Varèse Sarabande on December 12, 1991 in the United States, was composed, conducted and produced by Alan Silvestri and was influenced by jazz and Christmas instrumentations.
 Apart from his original music, Father of the Bride also makes use of several pop songs, including "My Girl" by The Temptations, "(Today I Met) The Boy I'm Going to Marry" by Darlene Love and "Chapel of Love" by The Dixie Cups.